 Lastly, you need to know about the technology available to help you switch to digital.
 If you are used to doing your employees’ schedules manually, you might want to have a look into the deskbird week planning tool, for instance.
 As mentioned earlier, like keeping your paper documents safe, you also have to think about a strong security system when going paperless.
 Don’t worry, the next part of this article is all about these crucial digital tools.

-👋 Start a free trial of the deskbird app and give your employees more flexibility with workspace booking and hybrid scheduling!
+👋 Start a free trial of the deskbird app and give your employees more flexibility with workspace booking and week planning!

 Digital solutions to reduce paper usage in the workplace: which tools do you need?